TIGER-AI-Lab/VIEScore/README.md

 </div>

 ## 📰 News
-* 2024 May 16: Added GPT4o codebase and we found that GPT4o achieve highest correlation!
+* 2024 May 16: Added GPT4o results and we found that GPT4o achieve on par correlation with human across all tasks!
-* 2024 May 15: VIEScore is accepted to ACL2024!
+* 2024 May 15: VIEScore is accepted to ACL2024 (main)!
 * 2024 Jan 11: Code is released!
 * 2023 Dec 24: Paper available on [Arxiv](https://arxiv.org/abs/2312.14867).
 Code coming Soon!